Dashinglyapp/dashingly-core/README.md

 * `/register` GET will get the signup form, POST to register and get an auth token.
 * `/logout` GET will logout.
 * `/auth_check` POST will check on the authentication of the user.
 Use `token` as the parameter to pass the auth token.
+* `/tasks/TASK_ID` GET will show the status of the given task.
+Tasks are used for things like setup of a plugin.
+Task status URLs are passed back when a plugin is installed or removed.

 ### Oauth